 Ten Eating Habits of a Healthy Eater

-- Hydration – make sure you stay hydrated with at least 2 litres of water daily
+- Hydration – make sure you stay hydrated drinking at least 2 litres of water daily

 - Freeze food – use your freezer to its optimum!

-- Natural ingredients v/s artificial ingredients – make a habit of reading labels – if the product you are tempted to buy list a description of ingredients you can hardly recognize, leave it!
-They cannot be good for you!
+- Natural ingredients v/s artificial ingredients – make a habit of reading labels – if the product you are tempted to buy lists a description of ingredients you can hardly recognize, leave it!
+They are unlikely to be good for you!

 - Choose colourful vegetables, like bright peppers, carrots, deep green vegetables

-- Smart snacking -choose healthy snacks, if you are buying them, ensure that you read labels and find out exactly what is in the snacks, in doubt make your own.
-You can google this and find tons of healthy snacks ideas to make.
-With a bit of planning ahead you can make a big batch that can last for a while.
+- Smart snacking -choose healthy snacks, if you are buying them.
+Ensure that you read labels and find out exactly what is in the snack.
+If in doubt, make your own.
+You can google this and find tons of healthy snacking ideas to make.
+With a bit of planning ahead you can make a big batch which can last for a while.